 A clear strategy and planning are essential for the success of a spin-off project.
 This includes setting specific goals and milestones and creating a detailed business plan.
 A solid strategic direction enables the team to deploy resources efficiently, identify potential obstacles early on and take appropriate action to overcome these challenges.

 In addition, it is important to put together the right team for the spin-off project.
-Selecting people with the necessary skills and experience can have a significant impact on the success of the project.
+Selecting employees with the required skills and experience can have a significant impact on the success of the project.
 A multidisciplinary team with expertise in areas such as technology, marketing, finance and law can help ensure that the project covers all the necessary aspects.

 The right timing